-Matt successfully argued the landmark case of Doe ex rel.
+Although Matt has obtained great results for his clients, his cases have set landmark precedents that have far-reaching protections for workers and students beyond the interests of his clients.
+He argued the case of Doe ex rel.
 Subia v.
-Kansas City Missouri School District, (Mo.
-App.
-W.D.
-2012), the first case in Missouri to hold that the Missouri Human Rights Act prohibits student-on-student sexual assault and harassment and that the standard of proof for such cases should be lower than that required under federal law.
-He was also successful in arguing the seminal case of Tolentino v.
-Starwood Hotels and Resorts Worldwide Inc. (Mo.
-2014), the first case in which the Missouri Supreme Court interpreted the Missouri Minimum Wage Law.
-The Court held that the joint employer doctrine could hold a hotel responsible for the failure of its temporary staffing agencies to pay its employees' wages.
+Kansas City Missouri School District, the first case in Missouri to hold that the Missouri Human Rights Act prohibits student-on-student sexual assault and harassment.
+He also argued Tolentino v.
+Starwood Hotels and Resorts Worldwide Inc., the first case in which the Missouri Supreme Court interpreted the Missouri Minimum Wage Law, holding that employers could be held responsible for the failure of their temporary staffing agencies to pay their employees’ wages.

 The choice of a lawyer is an important decision and should not be based solely on adverstisements.

 Are you an attorney?
 Endorse this lawyer